How to Be Sustainable on Earth Day

 3. Host a book drive and donate to your local library.

 Reusing old paper or household goods instead of throwing them away is one of the most sustainable options.
 Books can last for years, so encourage your friends and family to donate the old books that have been sitting on their shelves for decades.
-Reusing books is good for the environment and good for humans—reading is sustainable for the brain!
+Reusing books is good for the environment and humans—reading is sustainable for the brain!

 4. Spend time outside.

 The end of April is a beautiful time of year (for most of us around the country).
 Take advantage of the sunshine and the budding plants, and spend some time outside on Earth Day.
 You can run, walk, jog, or even hike on this special day.
-Being surrounded by nature reminds humans of the larger planet around them, and can inspire them to live responsibly.
+Being surrounded by nature reminds humans of the larger planet and can inspire them to live responsibly.

 5. Spread awareness.